openshift/origin/examples/storage-examples/local-examples/README.md

 # OpenShift Local Volume Examples  [WIP]

 OpenShift allows for using local devices as PersistentVolumes.
-This feature is alpha in 3.7 and must be explicitly enabled on all OpenShift masters, controllers and nodes (see below).

-## Alpha disclaimer
+## Beta disclaimer

-Local Volumes are alpha feature in 3.7.
+Local Volumes are beta feature in 3.10.
 It requires several manual steps to enable, configure and deplouy the feature.
-It may be reworked in the furute and it will be probably automated by openshift-ansible.
+It may be reworked in the futute and it will be probably automated by openshift-ansible.